Does the Rise of AI Precede the End of Code? - Slashdot

 An anonymous reader shares an article: It's difficult to know what's in store for the future of AI but let's tackle the most looming question first: are engineering jobs threatened?
 As anticlimactic as it may be, the answer is entirely dependent on what timeframe you are talking about.
 In the next decade?
 No, entirely unlikely.
 Eventually?
 Most definitely.
 The kicker is that engineers never truly know how the computer is able to accomplish these tasks.
 In many ways, the neural operations of the AI system are a black box.
 Programmers, therefore, become the AI coaches.
 They coach cars to self-drive, coach computers to recognise faces in photos, coach your smartphone to detect handwriting on a check in order to deposit electronically, and so on.
 In fact, the possibilities of AI and machine learning are limitless.
 The capabilities of AI through machine learning are wondrous, magnificent... and not going away.
 Attempts to apply artificial intelligence to programming tasks have resulted in further developments in knowledge and automated reasoning.
 Therefore, programmers must redefine their roles.
 Essentially, software development jobs will not become obsolete anytime soon but instead require more collaboration between humans and computers.
 For one, there will be an increased need for engineers to create, test and research AI systems.
 AI and machine learning will not be advanced enough to automate and dominate everything for a long time, so engineers will remain the technological handmaidens.

-When AIs write code (Score:4, Interesting)
+When AIs write code (Score:5, Interesting)

 Re: (Score:1)